Dunk Island: Early history

 The traditional Aboriginal owners of Dunk Island are the Bandjin and Djiru people, who have lived in this area for tens of thousands of years.
 After the sea level rise, they paddled to the islands in bark canoes to gather food and materials.
 The Warrgamay and Dyirbal name for Dunk Island is Coonanglebah, meaning "The Island of Peace and Plenty".
-It received its European name from Lieutenant James Cook, who sailed past it in the Endeavour on 8 June 1770.
+It received its European name from James Cook, who sailed past it in the Endeavour on 8 June 1770.
 He noted that it was a "tolerable high island" and named it after George Montague-Dunk, 2nd Earl of Halifax (a former First Lord of the Admiralty).

 Europeans settled the nearby mainland during the 19th century, seeking gold, timber and grazing land.
 In 1848, John MacGillivray studied the fauna and flora of the island while HMS Rattlesnake was anchored off the island for ten days.
 He subsequently wrote of its natural features in the Narrative of the Voyage of HMS Rattlesnake, published in England in 1852.

 Edmund Banfield

 In 1897, suffering from work anxiety and exhaustion, and advised by doctors that he had just six months to live, writer Edmund James Banfield moved to Dunk Island with his wife Bertha – so becoming the island's first white settlers.
-Previously a journalist and senior editor with the Townsville Daily Bulletin for fifteen years, Banfield let the tranquillity of this unspoilt tropical paradise weave its magic and he lived on Dunk Island for the remaining 26 years of his life until his death in 1923.
+Previously a journalist and senior editor with the Townsville Bulletin for fifteen years, Banfield let the tranquillity of this unspoilt tropical paradise weave its magic and he lived on Dunk Island for the remaining 26 years of his life until his death in 1923.

 A small hut built with the assistance of an Aborigine called Tom was the Banfields' first home.
 Over a period of time they cleared four acres of land for a plantation of fruit and vegetables.
 Combined with their chickens, cows and goats as well as the abundance of seafood and mangrove vegetation, they lived very self-sufficiently.
 Fascinated by Dunk Island's flora and fauna Banfield meticulously recorded his observations and went on to write a series of articles about island life under the pseudonym Rob Krusoe.
 He was further inspired to write a full-length book entitled Confessions of a Beachcomber (1908).
 The book became a celebrated text for romantics and escapists and established Dunk Island's reputation as an exotic island paradise.

 In the ensuing years, Banfield wrote several other books about Dunk including My Tropical Isle (1911) and Tropic Days (1918).
 In these he shared the secrets of nature that he had uncovered and described the customs and legends of the Aboriginal people on the island.
 E. J. Banfield died on 2 June 1923 and his final book Last Leaves from Dunk Island was published posthumously in 1925.
 His widow remained on the island for another year before moving to Brisbane where she died, ten years after her husband.
 Today both are buried on the trail to Mt Kootaloo.